-- When you talk to your long-distance back now online, they keep their conversations short and avoid talking about feelings or the relationship.
+- When you talk to your long-distance partner, they keep their conversations short and avoid talking about feelings or the relationship.

-- They don’t make an effort to visit you.
+- They do not make an effort to visit you.

-- They don’t consider moving in or living together.
+- They do not consider moving in or living together.

 - They are not open or willing to work out the issues you may have in your relationship.